 - Turning messages into tasks,

-- Switching between Kanban and List view,
+- Switching between Kanban boards and List view,

 - Assigning tasks to team members, and